Kampong Chhnang: Discover Cambodia’s Port of Pottery

 Getting There

-Getting to Kampong Chhnang is fairly easy.
-The town is located about 91 kilometers northwest of Phnom Penh, the capital city of Cambodia.
-The most convenient way to reach Kampong Chhnang is by taking a bus from Phnom Penh.
-Buses depart regularly from the Phnom Penh Central Bus Station and the journey takes approximately two hours.
+Kampong Chhnang is conveniently located about 91 kilometers (57 miles) northwest of Phnom Penh, Cambodia’s bustling capital.
+The most straightforward way to reach this province is by bus.
+Regular departures from Phnom Penh Central Bus Station make the journey in approximately two hours.
+It’s a comfortable ride that offers a glimpse of Cambodia’s central plains.

 Best Time to Visit

-The best time to visit Kampong Chhnang is during the dry season, which runs from November to April.
-During this time, the weather is warm and sunny, making it ideal for outdoor activities and exploring the town.
-The wet season, from May to October, brings heavy rainfall and can make it difficult to fully enjoy the outdoor attractions.
+Plan your visit during the dry season, from November to April.
+The weather is warm and sunny, perfect for exploring the outdoors.
+The wet season, spanning May to October, brings heavy rains that can hinder travel plans and outdoor activities.

 Exploring Kampong Chhnang